EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors-in-nodejs.md

 The normal property `code` was found properly,
 `stack` and `error` are still missing as we expect, but `inner` shows up with no content.
-This makes sense as well--
-the value of `inner` is an Error object.
+This makes sense as well--the value of `inner` is an Error object.

-So, if we don't expect to have nested Error objects-- which is not an unreasonable expectation-- we could get a pretty complete error log with the following.
+So, if we don't expect to have nested Error objects--which is not an unreasonable expectation--we could get a pretty complete error log with the following.

 Let's also pull in [prettyjson](https://npmjs.org/package/prettyjson) for better formatted output.